Mexican Crop Observation, Management & Production Analysis Services System

 Booker Tate – International Sugar & Agribusiness Consultants,UK

 Booker Tate has unrivalled international experience in the provision of Development, Management and Technical Services to sugar, ethanol, bio-energy and other agribusiness projects, having successfully completed 1,500 assignments in more than 100 countries over 50 years.
-In addition, TSB, Booker Tate’s parent company, produces over 600,000 tonnes of sugar per year at its three sugar mills in South Africa.
+Booker Tate is owned by Bosch Projects, a South African Engineering company who work in the sugar industry worldwide.
 Booker Tate is dedicated to being a global leader in the provision of services to the sugar sector and agribusiness.
 On this mission, Booker-Tate will bring its international knowledge and expertise in:

 Capacity building, training & development